faizwahid/faizMVC/README.md

 # phpMVC
-# please run first because all the instruction have in it
+# please run it first because all the instruction have in it
+# for personal use